tudelft-iv/view-of-delft-prediction-devkit/README.md

 ### Submitting to the VoD-P leaderboard

-The VoD-P benchmark leaderboard can be found at TODO.
+The VoD-P benchmark leaderboard can be found at https://eval.ai/web/challenges/challenge-page/2410/overview.

 See the [benchmark instructions](https://github.com/tudelft-iv/view-of-delft-prediction-devkit/blob/main/docs/benchmark_instructions.md) for the submission format and rules.